 Pollinators and native plants, illustrated

-This is a guest blog post from Zosh, a Youth Empowerment Program participant this summer.
+This is a guest blog post from Zosh, a Youth Empowerment Program (now the Environmental Stewardship Institute) participant this summer.
 Zosh used her scientific illustration skills to celebrate pollinators and native plants.
 If her paintings inspire you, here's how you can volunteer with us at a habitat restoration or landscape for pollinators and the river.